renpy/renpy/sphinx/source/testcases.rst

 The ``testcase`` statement creates a named testcase, it takes a name, a colon, and a block which contains successive test statements (see below).
-Testcases are similar to Ren'py :ref:`labels <labels-control-flow>`, with a few specificities:
+Testcases are similar to Ren'py :ref:`labels <label-statement>`, with a few specificities:

 - The Testcase statement takes test statements, the Ren'py label statement takes Ren'py code.
 Both are mutually excusive.